martasiera/motex/README.md

 # motex
-Some times ago I startet to interest in programing.
+Some time ago I started to be interested in programing.
-It makes me a lot of fun and that why I would lie to change my job.
+It gives me a lot of fun and that is why I would like to change my job into programming.
-I know I have a lot of work ahead of me, but I think that it is good for my development.
-I would like to change the industry in which I work.
+I am awere I have a lot of work ahead of me, so that is why I am looking for suitable coding course.